Bamsi Beyrek: Abduction and death

-He was then later mentioned again in Legend XI, this epic was focused on a civil war which happened between the Outer Oghuz and the Inner Oghuz.
+He was then later mentioned again in Legend XI, this epic was focused on a civil war that happened between the Outer Oghuz and the Inner Oghuz.
 Once every three years, Kazan Khan lets both branches of the Oghuz nobles come to his tent and take anything they wish.
 One year, he lets the Inner Oghuz come to his tent before the Outer Oghuz arrived.
 The Outer Oghuz nobles were outraged at being slighted, and they swear enmity to Prince Kazan.
 Beyrek was from the Inner Oghuz and his wife was from the Outer Oghuz.
-Uruz Koja, the Bey of the Outer Oghuz, invites Bamsi Beyrek, his son-in-law, to join the rebels in an effort to test his loyalty.
+Uruz Koja, the Bey of the Outer Oghuz, invites Bamsi Beyrek, his son-in-law, to join the rebels to test his loyalty.
 Beyrek refuses to rebel against Kazan, and Uruz kills him.
 Kazan and the Inner Oghuz come to the Outer Oghuz to avenge Beyrek's death.
 In the ensuing fight, Kazan kills Uruz Koja.
 The Outer Oghuz nobles beg Kazan's forgiveness, which he grants, and Uruz Koja's house and lands are pillaged.